denniswangcodes/breadchaser-netlify/content/pages/index.md

   #   type: FeaturedPostsSection
   #   hoverEffect: move-up
   - title:
-      text: List of features here
+      text: Key Features
       color: text-primary
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Featured items section subtitle
+    # subtitle: Featured items section subtitle
     items:
       - title: Feature Item One
-        tagline: This is the tagline
+        # tagline: This is the tagline
-        subtitle: This is the item subtitle
+        # subtitle: This is the item subtitle
         text: |
           Follow the tutorial to build your first Netlify Create site.
         image: